-The abundant endemic wildlife and flora of Madagascar, coupled with its character as the world’s fourth-largest island as well as its distinct culture and beach holiday sites have made it a surreal destination that many people want to visit, and it won’t be a bad idea to spend your next holiday there.
+The abundant endemic wildlife and flora of Madagascar, coupled with its character as the world’s fourth-largest island as well as its distinct culture and beach holiday sites have made it a surreal destination that many people want to visit, and it won’t be a bad idea to spend your post-Covid-19 holiday there.

 What to prepare for

 Visiting Madagascar definitely promises an interesting time, but the trip to Antananarivo can raise a little trepidation even for an avid traveller.
 Below, we discuss a few points to bear in mind before you travel to this island nation.